 Bootstrapping is always performed by trying the methods listed by:

 $ spack bootstrap list Name: github-actions-v0.4 ENABLED Type: buildcache Info: url: https://mirror.spack.io/bootstrap/github-actions/v0.4 homepage: https://github.com/spack/spack-bootstrap-mirrors releases: https://github.com/spack/spack-bootstrap-mirrors/releases Description: Buildcache generated from a public workflow using Github Actions.
 The sha256 checksum of binaries is checked before installation.
 Name: github-actions-v0.3 ENABLED Type: buildcache Info: url: https://mirror.spack.io/bootstrap/github-actions/v0.3 homepage: https://github.com/spack/spack-bootstrap-mirrors releases: https://github.com/spack/spack-bootstrap-mirrors/releases Description: Buildcache generated from a public workflow using Github Actions.
 The sha256 checksum of binaries is checked before installation.
 Name: spack-install ENABLED Type: install Info: url: https://mirror.spack.io Description: Specs built from sources downloaded from the Spack public mirror.

 in the order they appear, from top to bottom.
 By default Spack is configured to try first bootstrapping from pre-built binaries and to fall-back to bootstrapping from sources if that failed.

 If need be, you can disable bootstrapping altogether by running:

 % spack bootstrap disable

 in which case it’s your responsibility to ensure Spack runs in an environment where all its prerequisites are installed.
-You can also configure Spack to skip certain bootstrapping methods by untrusting them.
-For instance:
+You can also configure Spack to skip certain bootstrapping methods by disabling them specifically:

 tells Spack to skip trying to bootstrap from binaries.
 To add the “github-actions” method back you can: